D4nielJ/google_homepage/README.md

     > Practice GIT and GitHub commands
     > Famialiarize my self with Linux, command line and VSCode enviroment

-Probably no-one but me will ever read this, but in case you are, thank you for taking your time to read this and kind of feedback you might give me.
+Probably no-one but me will ever read this, but in case you are reading it, thank you.
+If you have any kind of feedback let me know.

 d4niel j
 d4niel.djm@gmail.com